Vectoring robots with Omni or Mecanum wheels

 How Vectoring Movement is Possible

 Vectoring movement is achieved through a sum of forces generated by each wheel.
-In Figure 1 above, you will notice that for the robot to move to the right motor A will need to move in the negative direction and motors B and C would move in the positive direction.
+In Figure 1 below, you will notice that for the robot to move to the right motor A will need to move in the negative direction and motors B and C would move in the positive direction.

 This diagram also shows why motors B and C must be reduced while moving sideways.
 Motors B and C must have the same power to negate the forward and back movement while motor A must generate the same amount of sideways force as the sum of B and C.